culturesofknowledge/emplaces/design/milestones+features.md

 - Bibliography for selected place w/link and bibliography item count.
 Link to separate page where the structured bibliographic entries for the selected place are listed.
 Item count is derived from this page.
 - Related Resources.
 List of external (typically online, and this linked) resources related to the selected place.
 Links open in new browser tabs.
 - Feedback text with mailto link.
 - Maps section w/linked Provenance page.
 If reference gazetteer can offer a lat/long then e.g. Google (TBD) map is shown centred on that location.
-If a historical place, optional historical maps are shown, identified with tab labels corresponding to their date of publication.
+If a historical place, optional historical maps are shown (with placeholder for no data), identified with tab labels corresponding to their date of publication.
 Historical map can be a preview PNG linked to a website with geo-referenced map, or (fallback) linked to a higher-resolution PNG image.
 TBD if an additional mechanism (e.g. IIIF) will be supported in v1.
 - Place Description.
 Initial text will be derived from first paragraph of Wikipedia entry for the selected place.
 - Historical hierarchies w/linked Provenance page
 	- Multiple administrative hierarchies (v1)